tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 ### Step 4: Now for some Virtual Machines

 As part of our KubeVirt deployment, we created a handful of CRD's.
 One of those was called `virtualmachineinstances`.
 As you may guess, this is one way we have of creating a VM.
 There are additional methods, but this is the approach we'll take as part of this example.
 We'll focus on just deploying a single VM for brevity.
-But this could be templatized to your liking (or just modified and run multiple times) in orderto create multiple VM's.
+You can template to your liking (or just modified and run multiple times) in order to create multiple VM's.
 In order to create our single instance, you can run the following:

 ```
 kubectl create -f https://raw.githubusercontent.com/tylerauerbeck/my-dev.to/master/kubevirt/K8SVM/files/vmi.yml -n user-ns`